 “Through Jonathan I learn new things about New Zealand culture every day.
 My friends think it must be boring for me here with no friends, but every day is exciting.” – Cherry

-Cherry took a ten-week English course at Mount Maunganui Language Centre and is working towards her IELPS qualification with the hopes of studying tourism management at Tauranga’s University of Waikato campus next year.
+Cherry took a ten-week English course at Mount Maunganui Language Centre and is working towards her IELTS qualification with the hopes of studying tourism management at Toi Ohomai Institute of Technology in Tauranga next year.
 If all goes to plan, she and Jonathan will be back a third time, both as students.

 Finding a Community in Tauranga

 There isn’t a huge Chinese community within Mount Maunganui Primary School, but Cherry has been warmly welcomed by many Korean and Kiwi mums she has met at school.

 She has gone to the Korean church for English classes and learnt to make Korean sushi.
 She has made some Chinese friends at the Chinese grocery store on Grey Street and goes to church every Sunday morning which she follows up by getting to know locals over morning tea.

 While everything is going well for both Cherry and Jonathan, there’s one obvious challenge to life in New Zealand: Dad isn’t here.
 Even though he loves reading in English, taking part in the school production and getting to play at school, nothing can change that fact.

 “We both miss him.
 He’s the boss – he can’t come with us.
 It’d be better if the whole family could be here.” – Cherry

 a word from Mount Maunganui Primary School’s International Director